KirstyLHassall/TypologyGenerator/README.md

 To run the software application, open the file server.R (in RStudio) and press “Run App”.
 This will open the software application for use.
 Help pages are provided on a tab within the shiny application.
 Example data are provided in the file TP.csv

+Alternatively, users can access the app at https://kirstylhassall.shinyapps.io/TypologyGenerator/

 ## For developers
 All necessary R codes are provided as individual files.